openc2e/pycreaturestools/README.md

 - **praybuilder**: Parse a PRAY source file and writes an AGENTS file
 - **praycrush**: Recompresses a PRAY file to make it as small as possible
 - **praydumper**: Takes a PRAY file (.AGENTS, .FAMILY, .SEAMONKEYS, etc) and decompiles it
+- **spritebuilder**: Takes a spritesheet image and converts it into a C16 sprite file
+- **spritecutter**: Takes a spritesheet image and writes out the individual sprites as PNGs
 - **spritedumper**: Takes a sprite (SPR, S16, C16, BLK, or "Creatures 0" SPR) and writes out the frames as PNGs
 - babeldump: Parses a .pcap file with NetBabel messages
 - caossyntaxdumper: Parses a caos.syntax file